 Highlander Paladin is quite a straightforward deck to play, but keep an eye out for the following synergies and situations:

-- Like all Highlander decks, its biggest weakness is Bomb Warrior.
-When multiple copies of the ‘Cast When Drawn’ bombs get put into your deck, the Battlecry of Sir Finley does not trigger.
-It’s less of a major issue in this deck than others though, as given how cheap Finley is as a minion, it’s easier to play him early in the game before a plethora of bombs have ruined your life.
+- Like all Highlander decks, you'll struggle against Bomb Warrior or Albatross Priest.
+When multiple copies of the same card are shuffled into your deck, the Battlecry of Sir Finley does not trigger.
+It’s less of a major issue in this deck than others though, as given how cheap Finley is as a minion, it’s easier to play him early in the game before a horde of Albatross flood your deck and scupper your plans.

 - Zephrys the Great is as his name suggests.
-He can be tutored out with your Call to Adventure or Witchwood Piper, and will give you the perfect card based on your board, hand and mana situation.
+He can be tutored out with your Sandbinder, and will give you the perfect card based on your board, hand and mana situation.
+Check out our Zephrys the Great guide for more information.

 - Be flexible!
 You’ll have 3 upgraded Hero Powers to choose from when you play Sir Finley of the Sands, so adjust your game plan accordingly.
 If the opponent is aggressive, it might be best to pick Tank Up and take the face damage until you draw your board clears.
 If the future is uncertain, then Druid’s upgraded hero power is a very versatile one.